LogicalFantasyGaming/lfg-roll20-character-sheet/README.md

 Current Version: v1.0
 Actively used in live games

-## License
+## License & Usage

+Logical Fantasy Gaming (LFG) is a proprietary tabletop RPG system.

-All content © Logical Fantasy Gaming.
+All game mechanics, rules, and system content are © Logical Fantasy Gaming.

-Roll20 use permitted for personal and community play.
+The Roll20 character sheet code (HTML/CSS/Sheet Workers) may be reused or adapted with clear attribution to Logical Fantasy Gaming and the original author.